ThomasDev-de/bs-toast/README.md

 ## 2. Options

-`bsToast.js` file has a number of options you can customize.
+`bsToast` file has a number of options you can customize.
 The options for the toast feature include:

 - `type`: The type of the toast.
 It could be one of 'info', 'warning', 'success', 'danger'.
 The default value is 'info'.
 - `title`: The title of the toast.
 By default, it's null.